-The conference will be taking place virtually, via Zoom, and will include presentations from over 40 industrial PhD students and candidates, across many subjects and technologies including advanced additive manufacturing, machine learning, digital manufacturing, friction stir welding, arc welding, non-metallic innovation, composites, coatings, corrosion, fatigue, failure prevention, net-zero and many more.
+The conference took place virtually, via Zoom, and included presentations from over 35 industrial PhD students and candidates, across many subjects and technologies including advanced additive manufacturing, machine learning, digital manufacturing, friction stir welding, arc welding, non-metallic innovation, composites, coatings, corrosion, fatigue, failure prevention, net-zero and many more.

 The NSIRC 2020 conference was very well received, providing a practical and positive forum for exhibiting and disseminating, the postgraduate and doctoral research of the engineers, scientists and mathematicians that make-up the NSIRC student cohorts.

 The continuing coronavirus pandemic had driven the necessity for the conference to remain entirely online for 2020 and 2021.
 As much as NSIRC values the face-to-face, personal and unique integrations and conversations that can only be generated in person, it is for the safety of students, staff, as well as society in general, that keeping the conference online, was and is the the only decision.

 Throughout the NSIRC Research and Innovation Conference 2021, we will hear from over 35 industry-led PhD students who are in their 2nd and 3rd year of studies within the NSIRC programme.
 However, the posters that you can view here have been produced by NSIRC students currently on either the 1st year of their PhD or on the Brunel MSc programme.
 Our students have each created these posters to demonstrate what they have achieved on their course so far and what their research plans are for the future in each of their desired fields.